 Research partner:Jessica Fischer follows the invitation of Rainer Forst, Professor of Political theory at Goethe University Frankfurt am Main, and the Justitia Centre for Advanced Studies funded by the Alfons and Gertrud Kassel Foundation.

-Scholarly profile of Jessica Fischer Jessica Fischer is a PhD candidate at the Department of Philosophy at University College London.
-Her research is supervised by Véronique Munoz-Dardé, Professor of philosophy.
+Scholarly profile of Jessica Fischer Jessica Fischer received her PhD in Philosophy at University College London in January 2022.
+Her research was supervised by Véronique Munoz-Dardé, Professor of philosophy.
 In the spring term 2020 she was a visiting student researcher at Princeton University.
-Sicne 2017 she has been teaching at the University College London.
+Since 2017 she has been teaching at the University College London.

 Please find more information about Jessica Fischer here.